NARRTC By-Laws

 Article II – PURPOSE

-The purpose of this organization is to improve the quality of life and independence of life choices and the inclusion of persons with disabilities and their families through relevant research, training, technical assistance, knowledge translation, development and demonstration activities that are conducted in a comprehensive coordinated effort by current NIDILRR-supported projects.
+The purpose of this organization is to improve the quality of life and independence of life choices and the inclusion of persons with disabilities and their families through relevant research, training, technical assistance, knowledge translation, development and demonstration activities that are conducted in a comprehensive coordinated effort by current projects supported through the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).

 Article III – OBJECTIVES